prysmaticlabs/documentation/docs/contribute/doc-standards.md

 ### British English

 The Prysm documentation portal is written in British English.
-The basic rules for converting other styles of English into American English are:
+The basic rules for converting other styles of English into British English are:

 1. Swap the `z` for a `s` in words like _categorize_ and _pluralize_.
 2. Add a `u` to words like _colour_ and _honour_.
-3. Swap `ter` for `treu` in words like _centre_.
+3. Swap `ter` for `tre` in words like _centre_.

 ### The Oxford comma